 Dental treatment and procedures can be quite costly.
 Dental prosthetics can be as costly, if not more so.
 In the United States, partial dentures can start at $300 and ramp up to $5,000, and full dentures run from $600 at their lowest but can balloon up to $10,000.
 Even considering the availability of dental health insurance coverage, the prospect of getting dentures can be a daunting one. financially speaking.

-You can now get dentures and partials in Costa Rica at a fraction of what they would cost you in your home country with the same exact degree of quality.
-Our dentists are all graduated from some of the most reputable dental schools in the U.S. and count with both the experience and cutting-edge tools and equipment to provide you with the best dental care in the world at a price you couldn’t even dream of finding in Canada, the U.S., U.K., or Europe.
+You can now get dentures in Costa Rica at a fraction of what they would cost you in your home country with the same exact degree of quality.
+Our dentists are all graduated from some of the most reputable dental schools in the U.S. and count with both the experience and cutting-edge tools and equipment to provide you with the best dental care in the world at a price you couldn’t even dream of finding in Canada, the U.S., or Europe.

 What are Dentures and Partials?

 Dentures and partials are custom-made replacements for missing teeth.
 Partials refer to dentures that only replace a specific number of teeth, while dentures are commonly used to refer to full dentures, which replace a full plate or set of teeth.
 They can be easily taken out and put back in the mouth, require a certain degree of upkeep such as cleaning them when removed from the mouth, and thanks to state-of-the-art technology and techniques have now become more comfortable and realistic than ever before.

 The dentist will take impressions of your mouth and jaw to make models of them.
 Based on these impressions, a dental lab works on creating precise models with modern materials such as flesh-toned acrylics for the base (gum) of the dentures, while ensuring that these will sit comfortably in your mouth without impairing any of its natural functions.
 Upper dentures normally cover the palate like a blanket, while lower jaw dentures are shaped like an arch or horseshoe so as not to impede the tongue.